 In each case, a single or 3 member panel will be drawn from standing panels.
 In single member panel, ICANN and complaining party agree on panelist.
 In 3-member panel cases, each party selects one panelist, and those panelists select a third.
 We anticipate that the Standing Panel would draft, issue for comment, and revise procedural rules.
 Focus on streamlined, simplified processes with rules that are easy to understand and follow.

 Panel decisions will be based on each IRP panelist’s assessment of the merits of the claimant’s case.
 The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
-All decisions will be documented and will reflect a well-reasoned application of the standard to be applied (i.e., the Statement of Mission, Guarantees, and Core Values.
+All decisions will be documented and made public and will reflect a well-reasoned application of the standard to be applied (i.e., the Statement of Mission, Commitments, and Core Values.

 Decision: